-Figure 6: Anthropogenic methane emissions for the 29 states in the contiguous United States (CONUS) responsible for 90% of national anthropogenic posterior emissions.
-The bottom panel shows prior (left bar) and posterior (right bar) anthropogenic methane emissions divided by sector, including livestock, oil and natural gas, coal, landfills, wastewater, and other sources.
+Figure 6: Anthropogenic methane emissions in 2019 for the 29 states in the contiguous United States (CONUS) responsible for 90% of national anthropogenic posterior emissions.
+The bottom panel shows EPA GHGI state estimates (left bar) and our posterior estimates from inversion of TROPOMI data (right bar) divided by sector.
 States are listed from largest to smallest posterior emissions.
 The information content as defined by the reduced-form averaging kernel sensitivities (the diagonal elements of the reduced-form averaging kernel matrix; section 2.8) is shown in the top panel.
 The error bars give the spread from an eight-member inversion ensemble.
-Also shown are emissions estimates from independent state inventories.
+Also shown are emissions estimates from independent state inventories cited in EPA (2022).